FDA approves new drug that stops chronic migraines

 Breaking News Emails

-Aimovig, known generically as erenumab, is the first drug shown to stop migraine headaches before they start.
+Aimovig, known generically as erenumab, is the first drug in a new class of headache medicines.
+It's been shown to stop migraine headaches before they start.

 The drug would be approved for patients who have tried other drugs and found no relief.
 In studies, it did not entirely prevent migraines, but reduced their frequency.